szpeti00/joyfeli-website/src/en/lifestyle-coaching.md

                           </button>
                           <div class="collapse collapse-text" id="mediumPakket">
                             <div class="mt-2">
-                              The most popular option, with more space for <strong>active behavior change</strong> and time to integrate the adjustments into your life.
-It remains a fast-paced process so you can start strong.
+                              The most popular choice, offering more room for <strong>active behavior change</strong> and time to integrate new habits into your life—while still being a fast-paced process to help you start strong.
                             </div>
                           </div>
                         </div>